-Prime Minister Matteo Renzi said on Friday €1.8 billion had been found “left on the side” and would be used to finance new stimulus measures.
+Prime Minister Matteo Renzi announced on Friday €1.8 billion had been found “left on the side” and would be used to finance new stimulus measures.

-But that is €6 billion short of the original three-year plan set by Italy’s former spending tsar in a March 2014 plan, the Financial Times reports.
+But that is €6 billion short of the original three-year plan set out by Italy’s former spending tsar in 2014 plan, the Financial Times reports.

 Specifically, money would come from consolidating public procurement, reforming the public administration, more efficient infrastructure investment, slashing corporate subsidies and limiting unjustified welfare expenditure.

 A reformist social democrat, Renzi has faced down opposition from within his coalition over labor reforms that aim to close the divide between full-time workers who are almost impossible to fire and mostly younger workers on insecure contracts.

-The third-largest economy in the eurozone is among few where labor costs continued to rise during the crisis.
+The third largest economy in the eurozone is among few where labor costs continued to rise during the crisis.

 An agreement with former prime minister Silvio Berlusconi to jointly overhaul Italy’s voting system had kept Forza Italia relatively quiet.
 Now that the deal is off the table, Renzi can expect bitter fights in parliament.